 Some tourists think Amsterdam is a city of sin, but in truth, it is a city of freedom.
 And in freedom, most people find sin. ― John Green, The Fault in Our Stars

-I’ve written below my perfect and detailed itinerary so you can basically copy and use it as your own Amsterdam trip planner.
+I’ve written below my perfect and detailed itinerary so you can copy and use it as your own Amsterdam trip planner.
 Also, I’ve included a lot of practical information, such as how to get around the city, day trips, places to stay, and a map of Amsterdam with all the locations mentioned in this article!

 Are 3 Days Enough In Amsterdam?